The Essential Bath Buying Guide

 After all of our helpful advice, we hope you won’t mind us plugging (excuse the pun) ourselves here.
 At Bathroom Takeaway, we value ourselves on great value.
 Everyday.

 We purchase all of our quality products straight from the manufacturer, so we can pass the savings to you.
-We also offer a 30-day money-back guarantee and a 10-year Fit and Forget promise.
+We also offer a 30-day money-back guarantee and a promise.
 So, you know you can rely on us to keep your bathroom operating smoothly for years.

 Zoe